tmalik258/Blog/README.md

-# Blog Project README
+# Blog API Project README

 ## Project Overview

-This project is a blog application built using React for the frontend and Django REST Framework for the backend.
-The aim is to provide a modern and interactive interface for users to read, create, and manage blog posts.
+This project is a blog application built using Django REST Framework for the backend.
+The aim is to provide a modern API for users to read, create, and manage blog posts.

 ## Table of Contents